Massachusetts Department of Public Health, Office of Rural Health

 Please provide information about network activities in your state to support Flex Program activities.

 The Massachusetts Flex Program continues to use ongoing rural hospital networks as the infrastructure for accomplishing projects and interventions.
 Networks link healthcare professionals with similar roles in their hospital organizations with MA Flex and other expertise.
-These networks include the MA Rural Hospital Quality Network, a collaboration between MA Flex, QI Leadership at rural hospitals and the MA Quality Innovation Network-Quality Improvement Organization (QIN-QIO), Healthcentric Advisors and the MA Rural Hospital CEO/CFO Forum, a collaboration between MA Flex, rural hospital leadership, the MA Health and Hospital Association (MHA) and Stroudwater Associates.
-In addition to these long-standing networks, this year, the MA Flex Program developed a Massachusetts Rural Hospital Emergency Department Leadership Network in collaboration with the Massachusetts Emergency Nurse Association, which also includes leaders from rural Satellite Emergency Facilities (SEFs) in geographic areas where they have lost inpatient rural facilities.
+These networks include the MA Rural Hospital Quality Network, a collaboration between MA Flex, QI Leadership at rural hospitals and the MA Quality Innovation Network-Quality Improvement Organization (QIN-QIO), Healthcentric Advisors and the MA DPH Healthcare Acquired Infections/Antibiotic Resistance Program, and the MA Rural Hospital CEO/CFO Forum, a collaboration between MA Flex, rural hospital leadership, the MA Health and Hospital Association (MHA) and Stroudwater Associates.
+In addition to these long-standing networks, more recently the MA Flex Program developed a Massachusetts Rural Hospital Emergency Department Leadership Network (and is exploring a new partnership with the Massachusetts Association of Emergency Physicians for it), which also includes leaders from rural Satellite Emergency Facilities (SEFs) in geographic areas where they have lost inpatient rural facilities.
 MA Flex also maintains an ad-hoc version of the previously more active Massachusetts Rural Hospital Pharmacy Network, in collaboration with rural hospital pharmacists and the Institute for Safe Medication Practices (ISMP).
 MA Flex also participates in the four-state New England Rural Hospital Performance Improvement (NEPI) Network, a collaboration between the Maine, New Hampshire, Vermont, and Massachusetts Flex programs and the New England Rural Health Association (NERHA) which contracts with the Institute for Healthcare Improvement (IHI) and others to support rural hospital capacity building.